hrydgard/ppsspp-site/news/2024-03-25-new-buildbot.md

 tags: [releases]
 ---

-Due to a 3+ week downtime of Orphis' buildbot, I went ahead and set up my own to cover.
+Due to a 3+ week downtime of Orphis' buildbot, I went ahead and set up my own.

 The builds that it produces can be found here: [Development builds](/devbuilds).

 Currently, it builds for Android, Windows and Windows for ARM64 processors.
 More platforms will be added in the future.

 Due to using different signing keys, you can't directly upgrade from an Orphis-build to these, but you can upgrade from an official release APK downloaded from this website to a buildbot build.